cypress-io/circleci-orb/docs/examples.md

 ## custom-command-prefix

-Use your own arbitrary command to prefix default cypress run test command..
+Use your own arbitrary command to prefix default cypress run test command.

 ```yaml
 version: 2.1